selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 **Discard comparison**, do what is in your control, do what you can do to make your current life one bit better, instead comparing yourself to others and your possible ideal self

-**The poorest way is arguing**, pick your battles, kindly assert yourself, defuse figthters by refusing to fight
+**The poorest way is arguing**, pick your battles, kindly assert yourself, defuse fighters by refusing to fight
 ## Life is grey

 There are no hard truths, there are only perspectives.